 Thank you for your interest in Duke's Ph.D. program in Sociology.
-Admission requirements for 2022-23 may be found at the Graduate School Admissions page.
+Admission requirements may be found at the Graduate School Admissions page.
 The Admissions Team at the Graduate School is helpful for information on transcripts, application fees and questions concerning how to navigate the application process.
-The deadline for applications for 2022-23 admission is December 20th.
+The deadline for applications for 2025 admission is December 19, 2024.
+We do not offer fee waivers in the department.
+Requests for fee waivers should be directed to The Graduate School.

 We do not offer spring admissions.